Immutable Log Storage as a Service on Private and Public Blockchains: Literature Review

-One of the most popular modern hashing techniques is a family of Secure Hash Algorithms (SHA) ~\cite{gallagher2008secure}, which is used as a means to verify content, authorship, or a property of a digital artifact.
-As an example, the source code management system git~\cite{git} generates a SHA-1~\cite{gallagher2008secure} signature for a commit and uses it to trace the commit throughout the entire lifecycle of the source code~\cite{bird2009promises}.
-In this solution, SHA-1 is mainly used for traceability and points out to the person who committed the code and is not used for tamper-detection.

 In recent years, many verification-as-a-service platforms offer integrity control for the data that are uploaded by the user, but they do need a TTP.
-For example, arXiv~\cite{arXiv} provides a repository for electronic documents and ensures their integrity.
+For example, arXiv~\cite{arXiv} provides a repository that ensures document's integrity.

-As for Cloud solutions, theoretically, many of the mentioned solutions are applicable.
-However, the complexity of the Cloud environment and the scale of generated logs bring more challenges for the storage, access, and verification of the logs.
-Sharma~\cite{10.5120/ijais2016451612} points out the complexity of a mega-scale Cloud environment and suggests incorporation of various cryptographic algorithms and digital signature to achieve high integrity for storing critical information in the Cloud.
-Liu et al.~\cite{liu2015external} focus on the data storage integrity verification for Big Data in the areas of Cloud and Internet of Things (IoT), stating that data integrity is critical for any computation-related system.

 The problem of trusting a third-party can be alleviated by a self-contained solution that does not rely on a TTP integrity verification service.
 We argue that blockchain is among the most promising solutions that can be used to replace the requirement for a TTP.
 It was initially designed to support a cryptocurrency known as Bitcoin that does not require a TTP (such as banks or other financial institutes) for verification or maintenance of financial transactions.
 A correctly implemented distributed blockchain is an adequate alternative to address the TTP issue~\cite{Underwood2016Blockchain, mainelli2015sharing}.